bbcawodu/careadvisors-backend/README.md

 - If there are no errors in the POSTed JSON doc:
     - "Error Code" will be 0.
-    - There will be no "Errors" key in the "status" dictionary.
+    - There will be no "Errors" key in the "Status" dictionary.
     - An instance of the MetricsSubmission class corresponding to the POSTed JSON doc will be created and saved in the database.
         - Only one metrics submission is allowed per day.

 - If there are errors in the POSTed JSON doc:
     - "Error Code" will be 1.
-    - An array of length > 0 will be the value for the "Errors" key in the "status" dictionary.
+    - An array of length > 0 will be the value for the "Errors" key in the "Status" dictionary.
         - Each item in the array is a string corresponding to an error in the POSTed JSON doc.
     - No changes are made to the database.